Procedure Guide ·X-Ray ·2026

 What Is It

-X-rays (radiographs) use electromagnetic radiation to create images of internal structures.
-They show bones, joints, heart and lung size, abdominal organs, bladder stones, foreign objects, and tumors.
-Multiple views (usually 2-3) are taken for accurate diagnosis.
-Digital X-rays provide instant results.
+X-rays show bones, joints, heart and lung size, abdominal organs, bladder stones, foreign objects, and tumors.
+Multiple views (usually 2-3) ensure accurate diagnosis.
+Digital X-rays deliver instant results.
 The most common diagnostic imaging in vet medicine

 What to Expect

 Your dog is positioned on an X-ray table while the technician takes images.
-Most dogs tolerate this with gentle restraint.
-Sedation ($50-$100 extra) is used for painful patients, anxious dogs, or when precise positioning is critical (like hip X-rays for OFA certification).
-Results are available immediately with digital X-rays.
+Most tolerate gentle restraint.
+Sedation ($50-$100) is used for painful or anxious dogs and precise positioning (e.g., OFA hip evaluations).
+Results available immediately with digital X-rays.
 Results usually available within minutes

 Cost Breakdown - $200-$400